Axel-ex/SEAME-ADS-Autonomous-lane-detection-24-25/README.md

 - **Motor Controller**: Executes the steering and movement commands.

 ## Key Features
-- **Hybrid Lane Detection**: Combines traditional computer vision with ML-based approaches.
+- **Hybrid Lane Detection**: Ability to switch from traditional computer vision to ML-based approaches.
 - **Real-time Processing**: Optimized to run efficiently on Jetson Nano (CUDA acceleration).
 - **ROS 2 Integration**: Modular and scalable for future improvements.
 - **Simulation / Reality testing**: Tested in both virtual (Carla) and real-world environments.